 All of that contributes so much to excellent reading.
 But the thing that really makes this story shine for me is the dialogue.
 I laughed and giggled so much, the conversations were appropriate and contributed a great deal to my overall enjoyment of the story.

 I award a score of 4.8 stars to “Death at the Dakota”!
-The score would have been higher except for the handful of spelling errors I found.

 Here is a nice touch.
 If you buy the book from Bridle Path Press you can request an autographed copy of the book.
 The link is below.

 Tags: amateur sleuth, police procedural, women sleuths, cat, action, mystery, murder